 || Multi-Core and Many-Core Software

 Multi-core and many-core CPUs have become the norm not the exception of today's computation platforms.
 This project is aimed at improving the quality of software running on these architectures.
-Our current efforts take the two-pronged approach ranging from programming language design and program analysis, including the design of the Coqa programming language with the attractive feature of pervasive atomicity, and the design of the program analysis tool Locality Genes (details to come) for rediscovering locality information latent in multi-core software.
+Our current efforts take the two-pronged approach ranging from programming language design and program analysis, including the design of the Coqa programming language with the attractive feature of pervasive atomicity, and the design of the program analysis tool Cypress for rediscovering locality information latent in multi-core software.

-- Haitao Steve Zhu and Yu David Liu, "Hierarchical Decomposition Inference with Linear Programming," to appear in ECOOP, 2013.
+- Haitao Steve Zhu and Yu David Liu, "Hierarchical Decomposition Inference with Linear Programming," ECOOP, 2013.

 - Yu David Liu, "Tempo Support in Programming Languages," short paper, OBT (affiliated with POPL), 2013.

-- Thomas Bartenstein and Yu David Liu, "Green Streams for Data-Intensive Software,'' to appear in ICSE, 2013.
+- Thomas Bartenstein and Yu David Liu, "Green Streams for Data-Intensive Software,'' ICSE, 2013.

 - Siliang Li, Yu David Liu, Gang Tan, " JATO: Native Code Atomicity for Java," APLAS, 2012.